avras/halo2lg-experiments/README.md

 The modules `fibonacci` and `is_zero_example` are from the `halo2-examples` repo with minor changes (file renaming and reorganization).

 The other modules are my experiments with the Halo2 API.
-The `fibonacci_squares` module is a minor tweak of the `fibonacci` module.
-The `collatz` module is inspired by the Collatz sequence example described [here](https://medium.com/starkware/arithmetization-i-15c046390862).
+- The `fibonacci_squares` module is a minor tweak of the `fibonacci` module.
+- The `collatz` module is inspired by the Collatz sequence example described [here](https://medium.com/starkware/arithmetization-i-15c046390862).
+- The `simple_example` module is a clone of [halo2/halo2_proofs/examples/simple-example.rs](https://github.com/zcash/halo2/blob/main/halo2_proofs/examples/simple-example.rs) with changes to plot the circuit layout.
+This example illustrates how multiple calls to the `mul` instruction are laid out in the circuit.

 ## Modules
 - `fibonacci`